Avanti-Software/api-docs/docs/intro.md

 ## Need Help

 Having issues using the Avanti API?
-Please reach out to [Avanti Care](https://help.avanti.ca/support/tickets/new) if you are a client requiring assistance.
+Please reach out to [Client Care](https://help.avanti.ca/support/tickets/new) if you are a client requiring assistance.
 Before contacting Care, please do your due diligence and review the API documentation in its entirety.